Carlos133386/Carlos133386.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- *2024.10*  &nbsp;🎉🎉 Our paper *Hierarchical Spatial-Temporal Graph-Enhanced Model for Map-Matching* accepted by *Australasian Database Conference 2025*.
+- *2024.10*  &nbsp;🎉🎉 Our paper *Hierarchical Spatial-Temporal Graph-Enhanced Model for Map-Matching* accepted by *Australasian Database Conference 2025*, to be hold at Tokyo on 16 Dec.
 - *2024.10*  &nbsp;🎉🎉 I have ended my memorable attachment at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), Agency for Science, Technology and Research [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, serving as an intern researcher.
 - *2024.09*: &nbsp;🎉🎉 Our paper [*Machine Learning-Driven Spatiotemporal Analysis of Ozone Exposure and Health Risks in China*](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2024JD041593) is accepted by *Journal of Geophysical Research - Atmospheres*.
 - *2024.09*  &nbsp;🎉🎉 My invention patent *A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics* is published.
 - *2024.05*  &nbsp;🎉🎉 My invention patent *A Method, System, Terminal Device, and Storage Medium for Air Quality Spatial Inference* is officially granted!
-- *2023.12*: &nbsp;🎉🎉 I co-founded one enterprise named "Metasequoia Intelligence" with [Dr. Jun Song](https://scholars.hkbu.edu.hk/en/persons/JUNSONG) from HKBU, serving as technical collaborator.
+- *2023.12*: &nbsp;🎉🎉 I co-founded one enterprise named "Metasequoia Intelligence" with [Dr. Jun Song](https://scholars.hkbu.edu.hk/en/persons/JUNSONG) from HKBU, as technical collaborator.

 <span class='anchor' id='academic-results'></span>
 # 📝 Academic Results